Cell migration in development and disease

 Some of our current interests:

-- How do single cells come together and communicate to produce coordinated group movement?
+- How do single cells come together as collectives and communicate to produce coordinated group movement?
 And how do cells in collectives stay together while migrating?

 - How do cells break away from epithelia to become migratory?

 - Interplay of polarity and cytoskeletal regulatory proteins in collective cell migration